HBO Max: Launch dates, prices, shows and movies to know

 HBO Max will include all the shows and movies on HBO, plus a selection of high-profile licensed content, like Friends, The Big Bang Theory, Rick & Morty and South Park.
 And it'll layer exclusive original programming on top of that.
 Originally, HBO Max planned to have 31 originals in its first year and amp that up to 50 originals in the second year.
 But those timelines may need to be adjusted because of disruptions from the coronavirus.

 The simplest part of the catalog to understand is HBO itself.
-HBO Max will include everything on regular HBO, so that means: all the theatrical movies that come and go from the channel; new episodes from all HBO series, like Watchmen, Westworld, Last Week Tonight With John Oliver, Sesame Street and so forth; and the past seasons of those programs as well as the full HBO back catalog, like Game of Thrones, Silicon Valley, Veep, The Wire, etc. Plus any of the HBO original films, documentaries and specials.
+HBO Max will include everything on regular HBO, so that means all the theatrical movies that come and go from the channel; new episodes from all HBO series, like Watchmen, Westworld, Last Week Tonight With John Oliver, Sesame Street and so forth; and the past seasons of those programs as well as the full HBO back catalog, like Game of Thrones, Silicon Valley, Veep, The Wire and so on.
+Plus any of the HBO original films, documentaries and specials.

 On top of that, AT&T has been licensing outside hits to pad HBO Max's catalog.
 The most most eye-popping have been: